Xilinx/SDSoC-Tutorials/platform-creation-tutorial/lab-8-emulation.md

 <details>
 <summary><strong>Step 2: Starting the Emulator</strong></summary>

-  1. From the menu select Xilinx > Start/Stop Emulator.
+  1. From the menu select **Xilinx > Start/Stop Emulator**.
   2. The Emulation dialog box appears.
 Select the appropriate Project and Configuration.

      ![](./images/hra1517374817424.png)

   3. Select whether or not you want to show the waveform.
 Showing the waveform initiates a Vivado tools session with the simulation window open where you can view the waveform of the different signals within your design.
 Not showing the waveform results in faster emulation.
-Check the Show the Waveform option.
+Check the **Show the Waveform** option.
-  4. Click Start.
+  4. Click **Start**.
 This is equivalent to turning a board on.
   5. Add the signals that need to be viewed in the Waveform viewer.
 This can be done by selecting the appropriate functions in the **Scope** window in Vivado, right-clicking and selecting **Add to Wave Window**.
 The signals within that function are then added to the waveform viewer.

      ![](./images/wnf1527886268336.png)

-  6. Click on the Run All or Run for buttom to start the programmable logic simulation after selecting your signals.
+  6. Click on the **Run All** or **Run for** button to start the programmable logic simulation after selecting your signals.

 </details>

 <details>
 <summary><strong>Step 3: Running the Application</strong></summary>

 The emulator will take a few seconds to start.
-To kick off emulation:
+To begin emulation:

   1. In the SDx IDE, right-click on `lab8` and from the context menu that appears, select **Debug As > Launch on Emulator (SDx Application Debugger)**.